wp-plugins/all-in-one-wp-migration/readme.txt

 3. Plugin Menu

 == Changelog ==
+= 1.8.0 =
+* Added support for dynamically recognizing Site URL and Home URL on the import page
+* Fixed a bug when maximum uploaded size is exceeded
+* Fixed a bug when exporting big database tables

 = 1.7.2 =
 * Added support for automatically switching database adapters for better performance and optimization
 * Fixed a bug when using host:port syntax with MySQL PDO